kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 The above picture describes changes in the Service Catalog architecture made between versions 0.2.0 and 0.3.0:
 - Custom Resource Definitions (native K8S feature) are now used to store Service Catalog objects
 - etcd and Aggregated API Server are no longer needed
-- Webhook server was added to perform data validation/mutation using the admission webhooks mechanism
+- Webhook Server was added to perform data validation/mutation using the admission webhooks mechanism

 ## Upgrade Service Catalog as a Helm release